slonigiraf/whitepaper/slonigiraf/ENG.md

 - They automatically play the role of an expert
 - They have the authority to allow students to become experts

 This allows for two different models of teacher salary calculation.
 The first is a more traditional approach, where the teacher receives a salary from the school budget.
-This model is likely to be more prevalent during the transition from traditional education to the Slonigiraf model.
+This model is likely to be more prevalent during the transition from traditional education to the Slonig model.
 Under this option, the teacher does not receive any additional pay for tutoring or issuing diplomas.
 They teach 1-2 students for free and these students then spread the skill to other students for a fee.
 However, the teacher is still able to receive reimbursement from mentors in the same way as any expert, but the money received is added to the school budget and distributed among all students on an equal basis every month.

 The second approach is more market-oriented, where the teacher does not receive any salary from the school budget.
 Instead, they are allowed to earn money both as a mentor and as an expert.
 The money that was allocated in the school budget for the teacher's salary is instead distributed among students on an equal basis every month.